mannbro/HorsemanCMS/README.md

     * Embedded YouTube (in progress)
     * Save as / load template
     * Clean up UI/UX
+    * Properl dirty handling
+    * Visually show that content is dirty
+    * Only save if content is dirty
   * Metadata (title, description etc)
   * Authentication
   * ~~Edit blocks with WYSIWYG~~